PifkoPafko/esp_nixie_v2/README.md

 # Remotely synchronized 16-NIXIE clock with Wi-Fi and Bluetooth LE

 This is ESP-IDF project for ESP32-S3 which drives device named NIXIE Clock.
+The files are trasferred between mobile device and NIXIE clock via Bluetooth LE and written variation of official [Object Transfer Profile](https://www.bluetooth.com/specifications/specs/object-transfer-profile-1-0/) from Blueooth SIG.

 ## Features